You might not think it, but a cat can be a great outdoor adventure buddy. Check out the best cat breeds for outdoor enthusiasts.

 Check out some of our favourite adventure cat harnesses for your next cat-friendly adventure:

 RC Pets Adventure Kitty Harness

-For true adventure cats, the RC Pets Adventure Kitty Harness is a full-support padded cat harness to provide a secure and comfortable fit on any cat adventure.
+The RC Pets Adventure Kitty Harness is a full-support padded cat harness for true adventure cats to provide a secure and comfortable fit on any cat adventure.

 The breathable mesh fabric provides support without overheating your cat.
 The four adjustment points ensure a snug but comfortable fit to ensure your cat can't escape this harness, and the reflective lining helps keep your cat easily visible in low light.

 Some cats are so excited to be out and about they may have a habit of trying to pull you around.
 Standard harnesses can encourage pulling and some sitting too high up on the neck for this habit to be safe.

 The Petsafe Come With Me Kitty Harness is a no-pull cat harness that uses gentle pressure across your cat's chest and shoulders to discourage pulling and teach better, calmer walking behaviours.